imadegun/gayaProdSystem/docs/epics-and-stories.md

 **Goal:** Enable end-to-end client lifecycle management from R&D onboarding through order fulfillment, including stock management integration.

-### Story 2.1: R&D Client Onboarding & Fee Tracking
+### Story 2.1: R&D Client Onboarding
 As an R&D user,
-I want to onboard new clients with fee payment tracking, So that development workflows can be initiated properly.
+I want to onboard new clients,
+So that development workflows can be initiated properly.

 **Acceptance Criteria:**
 **Given** new client information
 **When** R&D user creates client profile
 **Then** automatic client code is generated
-**And** R&D fee payment status is tracked (pending, paid, overdue) **And** client regions and departments are assigned
+**And** client regions and departments are assigned

 **Prerequisites:** Story 1.2

-**Technical Notes:** Client table integration with existing schema, payment status workflow, region/department reference data.
+**Technical Notes:** Client table integration with existing schema, region/department reference data.

 ### Story 2.2: Sample Development Workflow
 As an R&D user,